nagaraj408-test/weSureTest/README.md

 Wait for Gradle sync to complete
 Ensure internet connection is active for dependencies download

+## Hint : if project fails due to AGP version check your android version and upadte your AGP version accordinly

 4. Run the App
 Connect Android device or start emulator (API 24+) Click the ▶ Run button in the toolbar